kwokkeith/50002/docs/Hardware/i_betacpu.md

 ### Instruction Fetch

 The first thing a CPU must do is to **compute** the *address* (`ia[31:0]`) of the instruction to execute next, and then **fetch** (read) them (`id[31:0]`) from the Physical Memory Unit  (RAM).
 When we write programs in high-level languages, its compiler or interpreter will translate them into machine instructions that are specific to the CPU's ISA.
-The control unit will know what control signals to produce and which signals need to be *routed* where for each type of instruction.
+The control unit knows what control signals to produce and where signals need to be *routed* to for each type of instruction.

 {: .note-title
 > Running an Executable